guiperry/NebulaDB/docs/README.md

 - **Universal**: Works in browsers, Node.js, and Edge environments
 - **Scalable**: Efficient memory management and document compression for large datasets
 - **Optimized**: Batch operations and parallel processing for better performance
+- **Cloud-Themed Release**: Billow (v0.3.0) introduces advanced indexing, schema versioning, migration plugin, and devtools improvements with a new cloud-inspired visual identity.

 ## Installation